 - Track metrics via analytics and reporting, including sales velocity or a deal’s lifetime, your close ratio, and how many deals are in the pipeline at any one time.

 - Cut unresponsive leads or those who don’t fit your criteria.

 How to Build a Sales Pipeline: 7 Essential Sales Stages

 - The Lead Generation/Prospecting Stage

 Whether you call it the prospecting stage, the lead generation stage, or even the new opportunities stage, this is the beginning of your sales pipeline.

 Their level of interest may be low, and they would be extremely reluctant to put down their hard-earned money on your products/services this early.

-You don’t know a lot about the leads at this stage yet either, and that’s okay.
-For the first stage, it’s more about gathering leads than it is learning about them.
+You don’t know a lot about the stages of a lead, and that’s okay.
+For the first sales pipeline stage, it’s more about gathering leads than it is learning about them.